MobioCrypto/masternodeinstall/README.md

 # Mobio Masternode Install Script

 # Use this script on a fresh install of Ubuntu 16.04 - MUST BE 16.04 x64

-# This guide is meant for setting up a HOT/COLD SETUP WITH WINDOWS AND LINUX.

-# Use this script on a fresh install of Ubuntu 16.04 - MUST BE 16.04 x64